j-mongare/StartupIncubatorDAO-PROJECT/README.md

 ## 🧠 Next Steps
 I plan to:
-- Add a front-end interface for easier interaction.
 - Improve voting logic and add more DAO features.
 - Keep learning Solidity and smart contract security!